 The city of Fernie boasts many areas to venture out to, to view the beautiful colours of fall.
 They highlight the Fernie Golf & Country Club and views from their restaurant & patio.
 Other options include exploring at Island Lake and Hartley Lake.
 And, nearby River Road and Cokato Road.
 The leafy deciduous trees first turn yellow, orange & red, and the Western Larch needles turn golden.
 Best time of year to view is mid-September to mid-October.

 Between the communities of Kimberley and Marysville, you’ll see the brilliant golden mantle of the Western Larch.
 The Larch tree is the only conifer that loses its needles in the autumn.
 The larch needles fall before the snow flies.
 New needles are soft green, turning golden yellow in the fall.
-The Kimberley Nature Park Society offers two hikes in October to view the wonderful array of fall colours: the Golden Larch Hike and Chasing the Colours.

 During September and October, Golden is alive with vibrant fall colours.
 Take a stroll downtown and along Highway 95 – the pathway is tree-lined with gorgeous maples and a mix of other deciduous trees.
 They provide a spectacular spectrum of purples, reds, oranges and bright yellow tones.
 These, combined with the majestic mountains that surround Golden are a true delight and fantastic backdrop to the mountain town.
 Towards the end of October, the red berries on the Mountain Ash trees are truly stunning against the snowcapped peaks.